OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### OWASP MASVS

-V5.3: "	The app verifies the X.509 certificate of the remote endpoint when the secure channel is established.
+V5.3: "The app verifies the X.509 certificate of the remote endpoint when the secure channel is established.
 Only certificates signed by a valid CA are accepted."

 #### CWE